 RF-ERP sees anxiety as evidence of rumination, so asking someone to feel anxious would mean asking them to engage in a compulsion.
 Thus, according to this model, feeling anxious would never be the goal of an exposure.

-(And anyway the rationale for such an exposure would probably be habituation, which by now you know is dead to us.)
+(And anyway the rationale for such an exposure would probably be habituation, the role of which this model rejects.)

 The goal of an exposure is never to habituate to anything.